Ekwealiprofound28/Police-Arrest-Analysis/README.md

 - Arrest was mostly made around 12:00am am with a total number of 304 Males ,108 females.
 - A total number of 11.39k Black/African American were arrested making them the highest number of Suspects arrested based on Race.

+### Results and Findings
+A total number of 11.39k Black/African American were arrested making them the highest number of Suspects arrested based on Race.

+### Recommendation
+- To reduce the number of crimes and arrest rate in the society:
+- Information should be publicly shared to let people know the police frown against crimes, and arrest will be made if one is caught breaking the laws.

+### Conclusion
+-This is a Dataset that shows the number of

+### Reference
+Guidance and Mentorship was given by MR Mandela of Techrative Technology.